We will help you make Shopping Ads work for

 Essentially, the better you become at describing your products in your feed and the better this information is picked up by Google Merchant Centre, the more likely it is that your target audiences will see your products and become conversions (sales).

 If you are thinking of Optimising Your Google Shopping feed, we can lend a helping hand.
-At PPC Geeks, we specialise in helping brands just like yours to grow with better PPC.
+At PPC Geeks, we are a Google shopping agency that specialise in helping brands just like yours to grow with better PPC.
 Just some of the areas we will look at are:

 - Google Product Categories